Flag of Ossetia

 The Flag of Ossetia is a tricolor flag, top to bottom white, red, and yellow, used by the Ossetian people in Ossetia, a region spanning both sides of the Caucasus Mountains.

-The flag is used by three distinct political entities: The Republic of North Ossetia–Alania (a federal subject of Russia), the self-declared Republic of South Ossetia – State of Alania, and the Georgia-established Administration of South Ossetia.
+The flag is used by two distinct political entities: The Republic of North Ossetia–Alania (a federal subject of Russia), and the self-declared Republic of South Ossetia – State of Alania.

 South Ossetia has been under the control of the Russian Federation since the 2008 Russo-Georgian war and is mostly unrecognized by the international community.
-Georgia considers the Provisional Administration of South Ossetia to be the legal government of South Ossetia.

 History

 North Ossetia

 Under the Soviet Union, the North Ossetian ASSR changed flags several times.
 The present flag was adopted on 2 October 1991 shortly before the collapse of the Soviet Union, and then reinstated on 24 November 1994.